mickyjm/mickyjm.github.io/essays/alloy-release-notes-1.md

 <ul>
   <li><strong>Object-Oriented Templates</strong>
   <br />
-  Find similarities within the HTML to turn into templates and treat them as objects to pass around the files.
+  While doing simple improvements I also had to find similarities within the HTML to turn into templates and treat them as objects to pass around the files.
   </li>
   <li><strong>Default Profile Images</strong>
   <br />